Martha Veléz: Biography

-After Escape from Babylon Veléz only released one more album: American Heartbeat (1977).
-A compilation, Angels of the Future Past was released in 1989, which did not include any songs from Hypnotized (due to cross-licensing issues) or from American Heartbeat (because the masters were missing at the time).
-She resumed her career as an actress which began as the lead in Hair on Broadway.
+After Escape from Babylon, Veléz only released one more album: American Heartbeat (1977).
+A compilation, Angels of the Future Past, was released in 1989.
+This did not include any songs from Hypnotized (due to cross-licensing issues) or from American Heartbeat (because the masters were missing at the time).
+Veléz resumed her acting career, which began with playing the lead in Hair on Broadway.
 She moved on to acting in movies and TV series.
-She was a series regular in the Norman Lear sitcom a.k.a.
-Pablo in 1984 and played a recurring role in Falcon Crest (1986).
+Veléz was a series regular in the Norman Lear sitcom a.k.a.
+Pablo in 1984, and played a recurring role in Falcon Crest (1986).
 In 1997, she acted in One Eight Seven along with Samuel L. Jackson.
-She also worked in films with Julianne Moore (Safe), Halle Berry and Patrick Swayze (Father Hood), Dennis Hopper (Nails), and played a lead role in the (Sundance) winner Star Maps directed by Miguel Arteta produced by Mathew Greenfield.
+Veléz also worked in films with Julianne Moore (Safe), Halle Berry and Patrick Swayze (Father Hood), Dennis Hopper (Nails), and played a lead role in the (Sundance) winner Star Maps, directed by Miguel Arteta and produced by Mathew Greenfield.

 Personal life

+In 2003, Veléz married Juliard violist and symphonic performer James Reid.

-Veléz is the former wife of trumpet player Keith Johnson.
-Her son is a performance artist, writer-poet, and singer Taj Johnson.
+She is also the former wife of trumpet player Keith Johnson.
+Her son Taj Johnson is a performance artist, writer-poet, and singer.
 Taj appeared as a series regular for two years on Parker Lewis Can't Lose.

 Her brother is the percussionist Gerardo Velez, who has worked with Spyro Gyra, Patti LaBelle, Jimi Hendrix and Van Morrison.